Is It Time to Break Up with Your Contact Center?

 Getting another outsourcer to handle a chunk of the volume (while still using the original contact center) can help ease an eventual transition.
 The move between outsourcers will need to be quick and seamless.
 By having a second option already in place, that process is infinitely easier.

-Obviously the focus is to find a solution that solves all your existing problems with your provider, without adding a huge layer of cost.
+Obviously the focus is to find a solution that solves most of your existing problems with your provider, without adding a huge layer of cost.

-A solution like Simplr offers cutting-edge AI and machine learning paired with 24/7, US-based human support, at less than half the price of an in-house solution.
-Outsourcing customer service is inevitable for large-scale businesses, the question is - what is the right option for you and your business?
+A solution like Simplr offers 24/7, US-based human support powered by cutting-edge AI and machine learning at less than half the price of an in-house solution.